MandyHenderson/BizBenchmark/README.md

 #### 1. For Analyst task - Market Trend Analysis.
 The used dataset is the Financial Phrase Bank (FPB)

 **Data Structure:**
+- ID: a unique identifier for each instance.
 - Sentence: a tokenized line from the dataset
 - Label: a label corresponding to the class as a string: 'positive', 'negative' or 'neutral'

 **Data Instances:**
 ```
+{
+  “ID": 1,
-{ "sentence": "Pharmaceuticals group Orion Corp reported a fall in its third-quarter earnings that were hit by larger expenditures on R&D and marketing .",
+  "sentence": "Pharmaceuticals group Orion Corp reported a fall in its third-quarter earnings that were hit by larger expenditures on R&D and marketing .",
   "label": "negative"
 }
 ```